spring-guides/tut-spring-security-and-angular-js/single/README.md

 }
 ```

-The other thing we have to do on the server is tell Spring Security to expect the CSRF token in the format that ANgular wants to send it (a header called "X-XRSF-TOKEN" instead of the default "X-CSRF-TOKEN").
+The other thing we have to do on the server is tell Spring Security to expect the CSRF token in the format that Angular wants to send it back (a header called "X-XRSF-TOKEN" instead of the default "X-CSRF-TOKEN").
 We do this by customizing the CSRF filter:

 ```java
 @Configuration